iqis/iqis/content/vitae.md

 #### CR Snow
 CRM Analyst / Shanghai, China / Jan - Dec 2015

-- Data querying, cleaning, and modeling from sales and survey databases for research topics such as customer retention, segmentation, and lifetime value
+- Querying, cleaning, and modeling with sales and survey data for customer retention, segmentation, and lifetime value
-- Interactive dashboards with graphic representations of analytical results
-- Standard operating procedure (SOP) in analytical routines
-- Contributed to: a browser-based data entry and reporting terminal for regional distributors
+- Serve as a data-driven advisor on DM, SMS, loyalty program, and other customer outreach initiatives
+- Build and deliver competitve profile and benchmarking in industry analysis